jgnewman/brightsocket.io/README.md

 const socket = brightsocket();

 // And, based on our server side code, the first thing we
-// need to do is Identify ourself. socket.identify('USER', {
+// need to do is Identify a channel. socket.connect('MY_CHANNEL', {
   username: 'fake@fake.com',
   password: 'password'
 });